faenrandir/a_careful_examination/documents/questions/questions.md

     * "I do not acknowledge that I designedly lead this people astray one hair’s breadth from the truth, and I do not knowingly do a wrong" ([Brigham Young](https://www.fairmormon.org/answers/Mormonism_and_doctrine/Prophets_are_not_infallible))
     * "...We will not and ... cannot lead you astray." ([M. Russell Ballard](https://www.lds.org/general-conference/2014/10/stay-in-the-boat-and-hold-on?lang=eng))
     * "There is no error in the revelations Joseph taught!" - Apostle Neal A. Maxwell, Sermons Not Spoken, p.6

+[^mistakes_of_men]: The idea that God's leaders are fallible is occasionally emphasized, particularly when dealing with difficult issues.
+Some examples:

+    * "God is perfect, and His doctrine is pure.
+But He works through us—His imperfect children—and imperfect people make mistakes." ([Dieter F. Uchtdorf](https://www.lds.org/general-conference/2013/10/come-join-with-us?lang=eng))
+    * "Can a Prophet or an Apostle be mistaken?
+Do not ask me any such question, for I will acknowledge that all the time..." ([Brigham Young](https://www.fairmormon.org/answers/Mormonism_and_doctrine/Prophets_are_not_infallible))